LockdownRP-PZ/Rulebook/README.md

 ### 1.4 No Random Aggression

 - You cannot attempt to kill/rob someone without quality roleplay.
 This roleplay should include initiating conflict by either the aggressor or defender and both players agreeing to participate.
+- Examples:
-An example of random aggression would be shooting at a random people you see, or walking up to someone and using one line sentences such as, but not limited to, “Your valuables or your life”
+  - Shooting at a random people you see
+  - Walking up to someone and using one line sentences such as “Your valuables or your life”
+  - Indiscriminantly running people over with vehicles
+  - Randomly causing fires

-  Indiscriminantly running people over with vehicles, randomly causing fires, or using a 3-2-1 countdown and then attacking them fall under rule 4 as well.
-You must give people reasonable time to comply/respond.
+  - Using a 3-2-1 countdown and then attacking

 ### 1.5 Have a sense of self-preservation.

 - Your character is to value their life at all times and act accordingly.
-For example, if your character is in a position where they are being threatened at gunpoint, they are likely to feel fear and act carefully.
+- For example, if your character is in a position where they are being threatened at gunpoint, they are likely to feel fear and act carefully.
 They're likely to go along with the aggressor's demands or attempt to earn favor or pity.
 Similarly, if your character is an aggressor, they're unlikely to threaten someone inside the victim's own base while the victim's allies are close by.

 ### 1.6 Roleplay realistically